Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 24 Februari 2025 21.26.30 UTC
+- WIB: Senin, 24 Februari 2025 22.27.49 UTC
-- WITA: Senin, 24 Februari 2025 22.26.30 UTC
+- WITA: Senin, 24 Februari 2025 23.27.49 UTC
-- WIT: Senin, 24 Februari 2025 23.26.30 UTC
+- WIT: Selasa, 25 Februari 2025 00.27.49 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: inspirational
+Kategori: success